-Dr. Julie Basler has been elected Chair of the Accrediting Commission of Career Schools and Colleges (ACCSC) in Washington DC for a one-year term beginning July 1, 2017.
+Dr. Julie Basler has been appointed to the nominating committee for the Accrediting Commission of Career Schools and Colleges (ACCSC) in Washington DC for a one-year term beginning January 2019.

 ACCSC is recognized by the United States Department of Education as the designated institutional accrediting body for over 650 post-secondary, trade and technical schools that provide education to over 150,000 students in a wide variety of vocational programs each year.
 ACCSC’s scope of recognition with the U.S. Department of Education includes the accreditation of postsecondary, non-degree-granting institutions and degree-granting institutions, including those granting associate, baccalaureate and master’s degrees, that are predominantly organized to educate students for occupational, trade and technical careers, and including institutions that offer programs via distance education.

-In addition to her role on the ACCSC Commission, Dr. Basler serves as Vice President of Academic Affairs for Platt College outside of Denver, Colorado.
+In addition to her work with the ACCSC Commission, Dr. Basler serves as Vice President of Academic Affairs for Platt College outside of Denver, Colorado.

 Dr. Basler earned her undergraduate degree in English from the University of Tennessee at Martin, a Master's degree in English with a Creative Writing emphasis from Murray State University in Kentucky, and a doctorate in English with a focus on English Composition and Rhetoric from Middle Tennessee State University in Murfreesboro, Tennessee.